Dylan - Computer Science

 What was your admissions experience like?

 The early UCAS deadline (usually mid-October of Year 13) nearly caught me out – I only decided to apply to Cambridge two weeks before it, so I wrote my personal statement quite quickly.
-The SAQ (Supplementary Application Questionnaire) is something I don’t think you really have to worry about.
+The additional questionnaire(s) are something I don’t think you really have to worry about.
 As long as you fill out the questions as much as you can and answer them truthfully, it really isn’t that much of a big thing.
 If you have something to write then write it, if not then don’t - I think most people forget they even did one!

 I got my offer through the pool after applying to Queens' College.
 I did my interview and admissions assessment at Queens', but the admissions process is exactly the same as it would have been at Christ’s.
 I didn’t actually visit Christ’s until the day I moved in, as it’s quite far away, but it’s been brilliant so far.
 When my bike was stolen in my first year, the College gave me some money towards the cost of a new one!

 Overall, my admissions experience was very similar to what I imagine it must be like for people who aren’t pooled, except for not knowing what Christ’s was going to be like before I got there.
 It’s just like being at any other College – when you’re new there, all the other Freshers are too, so it doesn’t really matter.

 "The early UCAS deadline (usually 15 October of Year 13) nearly caught me out – I only decided to apply to Cambridge two weeks before it."